BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 For instance, sometimes generative part of VAE almost ignores the input image and generates a very generic image, very dissimilar from the input.
 Some authors claim that this happens when the regularization term of VAE (that moves prior on $\bf z$ closer to Gaussian) takes over the reconstruction term.
+Basically, reconstruction term conflicts with regularization term, and if regularization term wins, input image is ignored by VAE to a significant extent.

+Another reason, possibly contributing to the posterior collapse, is the fact that variance of the Gaussian distribution, used in VAE, is diagonal, while in the real distribution the coordinates might not be independent.

 This gave rise to dozens of flavours of VAE, which address these and other issues, such as beta VAE, vector quantization VAE (VQ-VAE) and other, which I won't cover here.